Book of Mormon Changes, Why?

 “… The Lord God hath opened mine ear, and I was not rebellious, neither turned away back.”
 2 Nephi 7:5, 1840 edition)

-No documentation has been made known to support adding these four words to 2 Nephi 7:5.
-What compounds the problem is that Mormons say the Book of Mormon is the most correct of any book on earth, based on what Joseph Smith stated about the original 1830 edition:
+What compounds the problem of adding these four words to 2 Nephi 7:5, is the LDS Church claims the Book of Mormon is the most correct of any book on earth, based on what Joseph Smith said about the original 1830 edition:

 Obviously, if the Book of Mormon needed revision to make it correct, then it was not correct to begin with.